(mailing address: PO Box 403, Menlo Park 94026)

 A Division Commissioner (DC) oversees each division.
 The DC is responsible for forming teams and assigning players and coaches to the teams.
 Parents are always assigned to coach or assistant coach their own children.
 The DC attempts to balance the teams in terms of skill level and experience, and actively manages the division throughout the season, mentoring coaches, receiving feedback from parents, and facilitating the smooth operation of the division.

-There are nine boys' divisions and nine girls' divisions in Region 109.
+There are nine boys' divisions and eight girls' divisions in Region 109.
 You can find the names of the division commissioners and their email addresses by referring to the Board Members page.

 The default division for your child is always determined by birth date, as shown in the table below.
-If your child is among the youngest in his or her grade, depending on birth date, he or she could be placed in a division that is lower than his or her grade level.
+Because of a change in national youth soccer policy, our older players will be assigned to divisions by birth year.
+Our younger divisions will continue to use an academic year.
+Players under age 10 with fall birthdays have the option to play with their age group or to play up to grade level.
 Refer to “What is the policy for playing up?” to determine whether your child may be placed in the next division up to play with children in the same grade level.

 The division for your child is always determined by birth date.
 Refer to “In what division will my child be playing?”

 Most players will play in their age group.
-If a child’s birthday falls between 8/1 and 12/1, then parents have the option to request “Playing Up” rather than “Playing in Age Group”.
+If a child who was born in 2009, 2010, or 2011 has a birthday between 8/1 and 12/31, parents have the option to request “Playing Up” rather than “Playing in Age Group”.
 This can be helpful for children who are young for their grade and would otherwise be placed on a team with children in a lower grade.
 Parents have the discretion to make this choice provided they consider the child’s size, motor development, and skill level, as well as maturity.
 Even if a child is physically more skilled than other players at his or her age level, he or she may not have the maturity to focus and participate effectively in a practice with older children.

 Q: Why can't my child play down a division?
 [Back to Top]